BenRR/Car-P2/writeup.md

 ### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+#### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* Number of training set = 34799
-* The size of the validation set is ?
+* Number of validation set = 4410
-* The size of test set is ?
+* Number of testing set = 12630
-* The shape of a traffic sign image is ?
+* Image data shape = 32 * 32
-* The number of unique classes/labels in the data set is ?
+* Number of classes = 43

-####2.
-Include an exploratory visualization of the dataset.
+#### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+I used matlibplot to show the distribution of training, validation and test sets

-![alt text][image1]
+![alt text][image3] ![alt text][image4] ![alt text][image5]

 ###Design and Test a Model Architecture